functionland/progress/comms/testnet/alpha-release.md

 Dear `___`,

+Thanks for your help!

-Thank you for volunteering to help provide us with feedback/testing of the alpha release of the software we have been hard at work with in order to realise the vision as laid out in our whitepaper.
+We're contacting you because you volunteered to help provide feedback/testing of our alpha software release.

-The purpose of getting this into your hands at such an early stage in the release lifecycle is we are hoping you will help us with:
+We're putting this software in your hands at this early stage in the release lifecycle in the hope that you can help us:

-1. To give backers an update on our progress by giving them the ability to test things out for themselves.

-2. Finding errors and edge cases (especially long lived) before we launch.
+1. Find errors and edge cases (especially long-lived edge cases) prior to launch;

-3. Gather feedback so we can ensure we are delivering on what is important when we ship.
+2. Gather feedback so that we can be sure we're delivering on our promise when we ship;

-4. Build community / rapport with you (our most important early adopters).
+3. Build community / rapport with you (our **most important early adopters**).

-Without further adieu, please find instructions on how you can participate in the testnet on our docs portal page [over here](https://docs.fx.land/release/testnet_alpha).

-@TODO - include link to form + mention of rewards
+We also wanted to give all backers an update on our progress by giving them the ability to test things out for themselves.

+That covers it!
+Ready to get started?
+[Here](https://docs.fx.land/release/testnet_alpha) you'll find instructions for participating in the testnet.

+Thanks again for joining us on this journey!

+Best, Team Functionland